-Under net zero plans, certain sectors of the economy – transport, for example – will continue to produce greenhouse gases.
+Under the government’s plans to reach net zero by 2050, some sectors of the economy such as aviation will continue to produce some greenhouse gases.

-The emissions from these sectors will be removed by carbon capture technologies or offset by other sectors which are carbon negative themselves.
+The idea is that residual emissions from these sectors will be removed through natural carbon capture methods such as tree-planting, or through industrial carbon capture technologies.

 Subscribe to The Big Issue